Hunter (1984 American TV series): Season 3 (1986–87)

 Just before work on the third season began, Dryer threatened to quit unless his salary, reportedly US$21,000 per episode, was raised and creative changes were made.
 Cannell responded with a US$20 million breach-of-contract lawsuit.
 A compromise was reached, a new deal with Dryer reportedly earning US$50,000 per episode.
 The third season, again led by Huggins, added Charles Hallahan as Captain Charlie Devane, who remained Hunter and McCall's captain for the rest of the show, eventually included in the opening credits of the show and becoming one of the show's main stars (none of the previous captains in the series had achieved this).
 This was the show's first season in the top 30, coming in at 25th.

 In the episode "Shades" (which was the season finale, but aired later in the summer, in July 1987) when Hunter went missing, McCall teamed with a somewhat ditzy Columbo-like Detective Sergeant Kitty O'Hearn (Shelley Taylor Morgan).
 O'Hearn reappeared during the season-four three-part episode "City of Passion".
 Another remembered episode from season three was "Requiem For Sergeant McCall", which was a contradiction to a storyline from the beginning of the show.
 When the show first started, McCall's husband (Steven McCall) was supposedly killed five years before, in 1979, by a "punk" kid during a routine stop.
 At that time, Steven and Dee Dee were newly married and starting out as rookie uniform cops.
 However, in 1987, in "Requiem", just five years before (which would be around 1982 instead of 1979), Steven was a homicide detective (while Dee Dee was still just a rookie) and he was working on a big murder case that resulted in him being killed.
-In "Requiem", Steven's killer is getting paroled, and Dee Dee McCall is doing everything she can to get him back in prison—plus trying to solve the original murder case that her husband died trying to solve five years earlier.
+In "Requiem", Steven's killer is getting paroled, and Dee Dee McCall is doing everything she can to get him back in prison — plus trying to crack the original murder case that Steven died trying to solve five years earlier.

 Another notable episode was "Any Second Now", in which Theresa Saldana played a pianist being stalked by a psychotic fan.
 This was based on the real-life incident in which Saldana herself was stalked and brutally stabbed outside her Los Angeles home by Scottish immigrant and drifter, Arthur Richard Jackson, in 1982.
-The violent attack later became the subject of the 1984 TV film, Victims for Victims: The Theresa Saldana Story, and Jackson was then extradited to England to be tried for a 1966 robbery and murder.
-He was committed to a psychiatric hospital and remained there until 2004 when he died of heart failure.
+The violent attack later became the subject of the 1984 TV film, Victims for Victims: The Theresa Saldana Story, and Jackson was then extradited to England to be tried for the attack on Saldana and also a robbery-and-murder in 1966.
+He was committed to a psychiatric hospital and remained there until his death of a massive heart failure in 2004.